Venue: Committee Room 3, County Hall, Chichester, PO19 1RQ

 Report by Director of Education and Skills.

-The Committee are asked to approve the re-nominations and nominations of Authority School Governors as set out in the report.
+The Committee are asked to consider the reappointments for Authority School Governors as set out in the report.

-27.2 Resolved – that the following nominations for (appointment & reappointment) under the 2012 Regulations be approved:
+13.2 Resolved – that the Committee approves the following nominations for reappointment under the 2012 Regulations:

 Items for Future Meetings